Channel 3 names 1st storm of season as parts of CT under winter weather warning

 Sunday will be partly sunny, but blustery and cold.

-A flurry or show shower is possible while highs range from 35 to 40 degrees.
-The wind chill, however, will make it feel like it's in the 20s for most of the day.
+High temperatures will range from 35-40, however, DePrest said the wind chill will be in the 20s most of the day.

 Read the complete technical discussion here.

-On Friday, Channel 3 named its first snowstorm of the season.
-Ali is expected to hit the state this week end.
+On Friday, Channel 3 named its first snowstorm of the season as Winter Storm Ali will hit the state this weekend.

 Channel 3 has a long-standing tradition of naming the winter storms that impact Connecticut.
 This season, the names come directly from the people who have to stand in them, Channel 3's reporters.